yamiou/astra/samples-aux/README.txt

 Known issues
 ==========
-1) Hand tracking works but at the moment only shows a single hand point.
-The hand point is also aliased to the nearest 80x60 coordinate.
-This is all being investigated currently.

-2) There isn't an error message if no sensor is found or plugged in.
+1) There is no error message if no sensor is found or plugged in.
 (But, it doesn't crash!)
 You can plug in a sensor after the program starts and it should detect it and continue.
 Repeated hotplugging (in and out) does not work though.

-3) The color sample will crash if the sensor has no color stream.
+2) The color sample may crash if the sensor has no color stream.
 It may or may not work for sensors that do have a color stream.

-4) If a sample crashes or you stop debugging before it cleans itself up nicely, the sensor driver may be put into a weird state.
+3) If a sample crashes or you stop debugging before it cleans itself up nicely, the sensor driver may be put into a weird state.
 Before the next run you may need to replug the sensor or turn the sensor off and then on first.
 (This is primarily an OpenNI driver issue.)